Important Agricultural Lands; Identification

 (3) Concerns or issues related to the identified lands;

 (4) Any information that may be required to identify the general boundaries of delineated important agricultural lands; and

-(5) The availability of important agricultural lands incentives enacted by the legislature.
+(5) The availability of important agricultural land incentives enacted by the legislature.

-(f) The commission may designate different lands and adopt different maps pursuant to and in accordance with the standards and criteria set forth in section 205-D, if the commission finds that:
+(f) The commission may designate different lands and adopt different maps pursuant to and in accordance with the standards and criteria set forth in section 205-B, if the commission finds that:

-(1) The county has failed to identify important agricultural lands using the standards and criteria set forth in section 205-D;
+(1) The county has failed to identify important agricultural lands using the criteria set forth in sections 205-A and 205-B;

-(2) The county has not followed the public process requirements set forth in section 205-G; or
+(2) The county has not followed the public process requirements set forth in section 205-B; or

 (3) The county has failed to provide its recommendations to the commission in a timely manner.

 (g) Copies of the maps of important agricultural lands adopted under this section shall be transmitted to each county planning department and county council, the department of agriculture, the agribusiness development corporation, the office of planning, and other state agencies involved in land use matters.
 The maps of important agricultural lands shall guide all decision-making on the proposed reclassification or rezoning of important agricultural lands, state agricultural development programs, and other state and county land use planning and decision-making.

 (h) The land use commission shall have the sole authority to interpret the adopted map boundaries delineating the important agricultural lands to the State of Hawaii.